-10.3.14 Additional Housing Quality Standards
+10.3.14 Additional Housing Quality Standards [24 CFR §982.401(a)(4)]

 The LACDA is authorized to enhance HQS, provided that by doing so the LACDA does not overly restrict the number of units available for leasing.
 The enhancements adopted by the LACDA are meant to ensure that assisted units are safe in relation to other units rented throughout Los Angeles County.